AP English Literature

-DUE DATE: AUGUST 20, 2019 -- Please turn in WITH A PRINT COPY AND ELECTRONICALLY through Google Classroom (a copy provided for you there).
+DUE DATE: AUGUST 18, 2020 -- Please turn in WITH A PRINT COPY AND ELECTRONICALLY through Google Classroom (a copy provided for you there).
 Electronic submission highly appreciated, but please remember it MUST be accompanied with a print submission on the first day of school!

-To submit, click on the link (Schoology) and join the class using this access code:
+To submit, click on the link (Google Classroom) and join the class using this access code:

-* If Schoology does not let you add the course, please email me your first and last name, as found in classroom rosters, and I will add you as soon as possible (usually within an hour).
+* If Google Classroom does not let you add the course, please email me your first and last name, as found in classroom rosters, and I will add you as soon as possible (usually within an hour).
 I am here: email@example.com (Dr. Warner).

 * This assignment will be a major factor on your five week progress report.
 You will also write an in-class essay on the play during the first two weeks of school in August.

 * Instructors teaching AP LIT. next year: Ms. Kim, Ms. Sego, and Dr. Warner (firstname.lastname@example.org, email@example.com, or firstname.lastname@example.org respectively).
 This is subject to change depending on enrollment figures and other factors.

 * Should an assignment issue or tech-related concern emerge and another method is needed, you may contact me directly at email@example.com (Dr. Warner) or visit our classrooms (Ms. Kim - Rm.
 C100, Ms. Sego - Rm.
 A207, Dr. Warner - A216).

 ASSIGNMENT (included online on Google Classroom and as an attachment above):

 A. Reading: Death of a Salesman by Arthur Miller

 You may get a copy of the play from the library, a used bookstore, or purchase a copy from a bookstore or online.
 For an e-text click here: Death of a Salesman by Arthur Miller.
 Prefer your own paperback?
 Here's one option: I'm buying Death of a Salesman.